1st Fallschirm-Panzer Division Hermann Göring: Corps size and defeat

 The Corps size Fallschirm-Panzerkorps Hermann Göring was created in 1944 through the combination of the unit with the Fallschirm-Panzergrenadier Division 2 Hermann Göring.
 After the start of the Allied offensive, Operation Diadem, on 12 May, the division retreated towards Rome and then abandoned the city.
 The division arrived in Poland in late-July and fought alongside SS Division Wiking, SS Division Totenkopf and the 19th Panzer Division on the Vistula River between Modlin Fortress and Warsaw.
 In August, its counter-attack against the Magnuszew bridgehead, defended by the 8th Guards Army, failed after heavy fighting.
-Between August and September 1944, the division used captured Polish non-combatant civilians as human shields when attacking the insurgents' positions during the Warsaw uprising.
+Between August and September 1944, the division used captured Polish non-combatant civilians as human shields when attacking the insurgents' positions during the Warsaw Uprising.
 Following the destruction of the city, the division was attached to the newly formed Army Group Vistula formed 24 January 1945, defending the ruins of Warsaw in what Hitler termed "Festung Warschau", or Fortress Warsaw.
 During the Vistula-Oder Offensive, much of the division was broken in battle.

-A soldier with a Panzerfaust from the Panzer Division Hermann Göring smiling to the camera, Russia, 1944.